pjkundert/python-slip39/README.txt

 these, and they can only be created "manually".
 Writing down 5 or more sets of 20 words is difficult, error-prone and time consuming.

-The [python-slip39] project (and the [SLIP-39 macOS App]) exists to assist in the safe creation and documentation of [Ethereum HD Wallet] seeds and derived accounts, with various SLIP-39 sharing parameters.
+The [python-slip39] project (and the [SLIP-39 macOS/win32 App]) exists
+to assist in the safe creation and documentation of [Ethereum HD Wallet] seeds and derived accounts, with various SLIP-39 sharing parameters.
 It generates the new random wallet seed, and generates the expected standard Ethereum account(s) (at [derivation path] `m/44'/60'/0'/0/0' by